miklovis/whatAmIBuying/notes/01_the_beginning.md

 ## Notes

 - To begin with, I will more or less hardcode Lidl UK receipt format for parsing, as it is a personal project and it is my primary place for shopping.
 Once the initial stuff is done, changing out the parsing for a more complex solution that could take in as many different grocery receipts as possible (I'll start with Sainsbury's - my second most frequented destination for food shopping).
+- In quite a large part, I've pursued this project because of the digital receipt functionality in the Lidl Plus app.
+I hope that parsing crumbled and imperfect receipts is a feasible task (or at the very least the workload does not increase exponentially).